Enriching young lives

 How we are working to meet these aims

-At national level, we are constantly seeking press and media coverage for summer camps, and lobbying government and opinion formers about all that summer camps could offer our young people.
+At a national level, we are constantly seeking press and media coverage for summer camps, and lobbying government and opinion formers about all that summer camps can offer young people.

 The Summer Camps Trust is also making a practical start in a small way by: